 All examinations are sat at the end of the course and students will sit three papers: two calculator papers and one non-calculator.
 Each exam is 1 hour 30 minutes.

-No external examinations will take place in Year 10, although it is a very important year to develop the skills necessary for the overall GCSE.
+No external examinations will take place in Years 9 or 10, although they does remain very important years to develop the skills necessary for the overall GCSE.